 A financial asset (or portion of a financial asset) is derecognized when the contractual rights to the cash flows from the financial asset expire, or if the Company transfers to a third party the financial asset and substantially all the risks and rewards of the financial asset.
-If the Company does not transfer or retain substantially all the risks and rewards of the financial asset, the Company accounts for the part of the asset it kept and recognizes a corresponding liability for the amount payable.
+If the Company does not transfer or retain substantially all the risks and rewards of the financial asset and keeps control over the ceded asset, the Company accounts for the part of the asset it kept and recognizes a corresponding liability for the amount payable.